beeware/beeware/docs/tutorial/tutorial-5/android.rst

 accept Google's Android SDK license.

 You can then use Briefcase's ``build`` command to compile this into an Android APK app file.
-It will take more than two minutes the first time, depending on your Internet connection speed, and then should take less than 30 seconds every successive time.
+It will take quite a few minutes the first time, depending on your Internet connection speed, and then should take less than 30 seconds every successive time.
+If you see that Gradle is "CONFIGURING" for many, many minutes, this is normal; Gradle is busy performing downloads, and you should not interrupt it.

 .. code-block:: bash